 If the mediation fails or the investigation is complete, the EEOC then has the right to file a lawsuit on the claimant’s behalf—which occurs in a small percentage of cases—or, more commonly, the EEOC may issue the claimant a Notice-of-Right-to-Sue letter, which gives the claimant the right to pursue their claims in federal court and is required to file a lawsuit against an employer under Title VII, the ADEA, the ADA, or GINA.
 In addition, the EEOC may send a “Letter of Determination” to both parties stating that there is reason to believe that discrimination occurred.
 Upon receiving a Right-to-Sue letter, a claimant then has 90 days to file a lawsuit in federal court concerning the discrimination and/or retaliation described in the EEOC charge.

-Retaining an experienced attorney to handle discrimination lawsuits is essential to achieving fair redress, which might include reinstatement, back pay, damages for emotional distress, implementation of policies and attorney fees.
-The Harman Firm has a team of attorneys who are experienced in handling cases at the EEOC.
-We guide our clients through the process of filing a charge, corresponding with EEOC investigators and mediators, handling EEOC mediation, and pursuing claims that cannot be resolved at the EEOC into federal court.
-The Harman Firm, LLP, offers experience, support, and dedication to employees who have experienced illegal discrimination or retaliation.
+Navigating the process of filing an EEOC charge and an employment discrimination lawsuit can be complicated, but the employment discrimination attorneys at The Harman Firm, LLP, have represented thousands of workers in such cases.
+Retaining an experienced attorney to handle your employment discrimination lawsuit is essential to achieve fair redress, which might include reinstatement, back pay, front pay, emotional distress damages, an employer’s implementation of anti-discrimination policies, and/or attorneys’ fees.
+The Harman Firm, LLP, has a team of employment attorneys who are experienced in handling EEOC cases.
+We guide our clients through the process of filing a charge (in accordance with EEOC procedures and rules), while offering experience, support, and dedication to employees who have experienced discrimination or retaliation.